I am a perfume lover. I have a perfume wardrobe instead of a signature scent. And yet…

 And yet, every so often I smell a perfume that is so profoundly beautiful—so attuned to my sensibilities that it seems to pulsate in rhythm with my heart—I find myself thinking about settling down and making that most personal of fragrance commitments.
 “This could be my one and only,” I say with serious consideration, though the thought of perfume monogamy up until this moment has not been a thought at all.

 The first time I entertained such a notion was with Chanel No. 22; the second time, with Amouage Jubilation 25.
-This time around it is with ANTONIA—the latest perfume offering from Puredistance, the small, luxury brand founded by Jan Ewoud Vos, based in Vienna, Austria, and the Netherlands.
-ANTONIA was created by perfumer Annie Buzantian, who also authored the company’s signature perfume, Puredistance I, which I reviewed earlier this year.
+This time around it is with ANTONIA—the latest perfume offering from Puredistance, the small, luxury brand founded by Jan Ewoud Vos, based in the Netherlands.
+ANTONIA (the name of which is expressed in all uppercase letters by the Puredistance company, so that's the way I'll refer to it here) was created by perfumer Annie Buzantian, who also authored the company’s signature perfume, Puredistance I, which I reviewed earlier this year.
 ANTONIA doesn’t actually launch until November (along with the company’s third scent, a masculine fragrance designed by Roja Dove) but the company offered me a preview sample and I gratefully accepted.

 Tender greens, as welcome and as pretty as the first lawns of Spring, is how ANTONIA opens—and though these greens might seem so breathy and beautiful that you can’t imagine how they will last, tendrils of them weave in and out of this glorious fragrance in vine-like fashion, even into the scent’s far drydown.
 And where there are greens so tender, there is also sunlight.
 In ANTONIA, the olfactory sunlight has a tangy, almost oily piquancy to it at first: like the high and fragile sunlight of April in the northern hemisphere, its presence makes your mouth water.
 It’s a smell akin to the taste of wood sorrel—a mix of green and sour—which in kaleidoscopic fashion changes, folding into something sweet: ANTONIA's piquancy is balanced by the calming sweetness and creaminess of a floral custard.